vatesfr/xen-orchestra/docs/continuous_replication.md

 ### Enable

-Run manually a first time to check if everything is OK.
-Then, enable the job. **Now, only the delta's are sent, your initial seed saved you a LOT of time.**
+Manually run the job the first time to check if everything is OK.
+Then, enable the job. **Now, only the deltas are sent, your initial seed saved you a LOT of time if you have a slow network.**